 According to the Prostate Cancer Free Foundation, there are a variety of dietary nutrients and supplements that may reduce the risk of developing prostate cancer.
 They are readily available in foods and are generally thought to be better if ingested as food rather than as an artificial supplement.

-More than 80% of Canadians are not getting enough vitamins, trace minerals, and other major micronutrients in their diet.
+More than 80% of Canadians are not getting enough vitamins, minerals, and other major micronutrients in their diet.
 Ready to make a change?
 Join the four week micronutrient challenge today.

 Vitamin E and Selenium Supplementation: Recent studies have found that supplementation of these nutrients do not have a preventative affect against prostate cancer.
 Vitamin E and selenium supplementation can actually increase the risk of the disease.